IEQLab/pcs_database/README.md

 We welcome contributions of sharing your data.
 The data in this repository are shared under the following conditions:

 1. **Who the data are shared with**:
-   The data are shared with [IEQ Lab at The University of Sydney](https://www.sydney.edu.au/architecture/our-research/research-labs-and-facilities/indoor-environmental-quality-lab.html).
+   The data are shared with the public.

 2. **Where the data are stored and published**:
-   The data are stored and published through this GitHub repository, which is managed by the IEQ Lab at the University of Sydney.
-The repository is publicly accessible.
+   The data are stored and published through this GitHub repository managed by [IEQ Lab at The University of Sydney](https://www.sydney.edu.au/architecture/our-research/research-labs-and-facilities/indoor-environmental-quality-lab.html).

 # Contact
 If you have any questions or requests regarding the PCS database, please contact: